Prismalia/formatter/README.md

 To integrate the formatter with VSCode:

 1. Install the black extension
-2. Go into Settings (ctrl-,) and search for black
+2. Go into Settings (<C-,>) and search for black
-3. Under `Python > Formatting: Black Path` add /home/yann/.local/bin/pformat.
+3. Under `Python > Formatting: Black Path` put `/home/yann/.local/bin/pformat`.
 Replace yann with your name.

 ### Vim integration